 Negligent drivers are the number one cause of pedestrian accidents in Raleigh.
 Pedestrians are frequently in danger due to drivers who:

-- Drive distracted or recklessness.
+Drive distracted or recklessness.
 Texting or making calls on cell phones, driving while fatigued, speeding, running red lights, etc., is very dangerous, and a driver may not look up in time to see a pedestrian.
+Our Raleigh distracted driver accident attorneys can help.

 Who is Liable for a Pedestrian Accident?